Table of Contents[Hide][Show]

-The rules for carry-on liquids are set by the TSA in the US, and the EASA and European Commission in Europe.
-Iberia doesn’t have their own specific Liquids Policy, they just enforce the rules and policies of the Authorities.
+The rules for carry-on liquids are set by the TSA in the US and the EASA and European Commission in Europe.
+Iberia doesn’t have its own specific Liquids Policy, they just enforce the rules and policies of the Authorities.

 - The bag must be presented separately at security.
 Take your liquids out of your carry-on baggage at the security screening point and present them separately.
 In exceptional cases, liquids may be opened in the course of security checks and removed from their outer packaging.

 - Liquid duty-free goods purchased at an international airport or on board an aircraft outside the EU must be transported in a tamper-proof, certified bag on connecting flights via an EU airport.
 The proof of purchase must be inside the bag and the bag must be sealed by the retailer.